mtozzo/achievers-api-tutorial/tutorial/step9.md

   }
 ```

-and finally update the render method to use this new information:
+Finally update the `render` method to use this new information:

 ```diff
    render() {